harshil-270/ChessChamp-Multiplayer-Chess-Game/README.md

 # Multiplayer-Chess-Game
 Online multiplayer chess game.
-You can play with your friend or against the computer.
+You can play against your friend or against the computer.

 <!-- PROJECT LOGO -->
 <br />